sendgrid/sendgrid-java/README.md

 ### via jar file

 You can just drop the jar file in.
-It's a fat jar - it has all the dependencies built in.
+It's a big jar - it has all the dependencies built in.

 [sendgrid-java.jar](https://github.com/sendgrid/sendgrid-java/releases/download/v4.3.0/sendgrid-java.jar)